Hungry Runner? Subscribe to get your Hunger Scale for Runners

 Yield: 6 servings

-The Best Pumpkin Cookie Dough
+The Best Pumpkin Spice Cookie Dough

 pumpkin cookie dough with chocolate chips in white bowl